cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

       - The PICO 4's controller offsets are weird, man.
 They flip all over the place.
     - Can be used in the dark, so if I want the lights off, this headset's the way to go.
 - Common notes
-    - Hand tracking works fine in titles that support it.
+    - Hand Tracking works fine in titles that support it (that is, VRChat).
 Make sure it's enabled at the system level prior to launching WiVRn for the option to be available.
-        - For PICO, this setting is under Settings > Lab > Hand Tracking.
+        - For PICO, this is under Settings > Lab > Hand Tracking.
     - Presence isn't passed through at this time, so VRChat doesn't trigger its AFK state, Vivecraft won't hotswitch automatically, etc.

 ### PC Hardware